 What you’ll need: one magazine (you probably won’t use more than half of it), glue gun

 Step #3: Glue down each strip of paper, leaving a small piece unglued so you can tuck it into the strip under it.
-Note: Place each strip as quickly and efficiently as possible as the glue dries really fast.
+Note: Place each strip as quickly and efficiently as possible as the glue dries really quickly.

 Shopping Bag Shipping Envelope

 As much as we vow to bring our reusable bags to the grocery store, sometimes we just forget when making those last-minute stops.
 It’s safe to say that most of us have both paper and plastic bags stuffed under the sink or in the pantry.
+The original instructions were on a EcoEtsy page that’s no longer live.

 What you’ll need: one brown paper bag, one plastic bag (used as a moisture barrier but is not always needed), sewing machine or needle and thread (sewing will make this more durable during transport), packaging tape, permanent glue (if sewing isn’t an option)

-Step #2: Cut the paper bag on its seam and lay flat, then place your product on top and start folding.
+Step #2: Cut the paper bag on its seam and lay flat, then place your item on top and start folding.
 Make the envelope big enough for a little wiggle room plus about a half-inch on each side for stitching.
 Cut away the excess paper and fold the left and right sides closed.